Students will grow as competent, ethical, and effective leaders. They will:

 - Log your hours on the Superior Edge logging system

-- Write a reflection paper and complete a short survey
+- Write a reflection paper/schedule an interview with one of our staff members and complete a short survey

 Examples of what would count towards completion of the Leadership Edge: